joeltok/react-native-tiles-component/README.md

-# React Native Tiles Component
+# React Native Tiles Component (Work-In-Progress, not usable yet)
 A simple design component made up of equally sized and spaced tiles.

 How to use it: